townofdon/unity-cli-scripts/README.md

 ## Contributing

 Feel free to submit a PR, fork this repo, or just steal it for your own usage.
-If it helps you in any way, I'm glad :simple_smile:
+If it helps you in any way, I'm glad 😄

 ## Links